 In most instances, use Change Signature in lieu of rename to modify names of methods and their parameters.
 Although Rename is acceptable, Change Signature reaches deeper into parameter lists of declarations and definitions, and into the bodies of method implementations.

-Rename is available for symbols found in stable directories but the refactoring changes only references within your project.
-The header files within the stable directories, e.g. MFC, 3rd party SDKs and class libraries, are untouched.
+Rename is available for symbols found in system directories but the refactoring changes only references within your project.
+The header files within the system directories, e.g. MFC, 3rd party SDKs and class libraries, are untouched.